 Fluids may be flammable and require special fire safety equipment and procedures.
 An important characteristic of the fluid to consider is the flash point.
-The flash point is the temperature where there is sufficient vapor given off that when adequate oxygen is present and an ignition source is applied the vapor ignites.
-This does not necessarily mean that fire is sustained at the flash point.
+The flash point is the temperature at which there is sufficient vapor given off so that when there is adequate oxygen present and an ignition source is applied the vapor will ignite.
+This does not necessarily mean that fire will be sustained at the flash point.
 The flash point may be either of the open cup or closed cup type.
 Either condition may occur in a bath situation.
 The open cup flash point is measured under the condition of vapors escaping the tank.
 The closed cup flash point is measured with the vapors being contained within the tank.
-Since oxygen and an ignition source are less available inside the tank, the closed cup flash point is lower than the open cup flash point.
+Since oxygen and an ignition source is less available inside the tank the closed cup flash point will be lower than the open cup flash point.